 Drawbacks Of Advanced Driver Assistance System ADAS

 Now, it is important to have characteristics such as those described above and can help minimize the number of possible incidents, but it does have its disadvantages, however.
 There are a few here worth remembering.
 Having a plethora of technical advances, for example, means we’re moving into a new and dangerous technological age.

-This brings up another topic at hand, as well.
-At present, Malaysia has no regulation of insurance laws to tie in with the advanced driver assist systems as of now.
+- This brings up another topic at hand, as well.
+At present, Malaysia has no regulation of insurance laws to tie in with the Advanced Driver Assist System as of now.
 In other words, there will be no special provision to excuse the crash at all, regardless of whether your vehicle has the active safety suite and you’re involved in an accident.

-Seeing that advanced driver assist systems are becoming increasingly prevalent in new cars, to the point that a feature that was once so unique in the category of luxury and upmarket cars are now trickling down to the cheapest cars such as the Perodua Axia and Kia Picanto, it is safe to say that in the automotive world this safety suite is certainly on the right road.
+Seeing that Advanced Driver Assist System is becoming increasingly prevalent in new cars, to the point that a feature that was once so unique in the category of luxury and upmarket cars are now trickling down to the cheapest cars such as the Perodua Axia and Kia Picanto, it is safe to say that in the automotive world this safety suite is certainly on the right road.